 - Middle School String Orchestra: All 7-8 grade string players will be in this ensemble.
 It will include only string instruments

-- Middle School Concert Band: All 7-8 grade wind/brass/percussion players will be in this ensemble.
-Chair placements will be determined by auditions.
+- Middle School Blue Band: 7-8 grade wind/brass/percussion players are eligible for this ensemble.

 - High School Symphonic Band: 9-12 grade wind/brass/percussion players are eligible for this ensemble.